 The analysis of parvovirus sequences recovered from wild carnivores (pumas, coyotes, raccoons, and others) revealed a broad range of virus types.
 This implicates the infection of predators by their prey, if the latter was infected with parvoviruses, and thus a new route of infection (Allison et al., 2013).

 FPV causes a systemic infection.
-The virus is transmitted via the faecal-oral route, initially replicates in tissues of the oropharynx and is then distributed via cell-free viraemia to virtually all tissues.
+The virus is transmitted via the faecal-oral route, initially replicating in the tissues of the oropharynx and is then distributed via cell-free viraemia to virtually all tissues in the body.
 Replication of the parvoviral single-stranded DNA requires cells in the S-phase of division and is therefore restricted to mitotically active tissues; in the gut, this results in enteritis (Figs. 4, 5).
-Parvoviruses require cellular DNA polymerases to synthesize the complementary DNA strand, which is the first step in replication and a prerequisite for transcription.
+Parvoviruses require cellular DNA polymerases to synthesize the complementary DNA strand of their ssDNA, which is the first step in replication and a prerequisite for transcription.

-The virus infects lymphoid tissues where it may cause cellular depletion and a functional immunosuppression.
-Lymphopenia may arise as a result of lymphocytolysis but also indirectly, from lymphocyte emigration into tissues.
+The virus infects lymphoid tissues where it can cause cellular depletion and a functional immunosuppression.
+Lymphopenia can arise as a result of lymphocytolysis but also indirectly, from lymphocyte emigration into tissues.
 The bone marrow is affected, and virus replication has been described in early progenitor cells, with dramatic effects on virtually all myeloid cell populations (Parrish, 1995).
-“Panleukopenia”, i.e. the deficiency of all white cell populations is the result (Truyen and Parrish, 2000).
+“Panleukopenia”, i.e., the deficiency of all white cell populations, is the result (Truyen and Parrish, 2000).

-The hallmark of FPV replication is the shortening of the intestinal villi due to a sometimes complete loss of epithelial cells in the gut (Parrish, 2006).
-The virus replicates in the rapidly dividing cells in the crypts of Lieberkühn, which impairs regeneration of the epithelium and results in the lesions described above (Fig. 6).
-Their severity correlates with the epithelial turnover rate, and co-infection with enteric viruses - like feline coronavirus - may enhance the severity of disease.
+The hallmark of FPV replication is the shortening of intestinal villi due to, sometimes, a complete loss of epithelial cells in the gut (Parrish, 2006).
+The virus replicates in the rapidly dividing cells in the crypts of Lieberkühn, which impairs regeneration of the epithelium and results in the lesions described below (Fig. 6).
+The severity of the lesions correlates with the epithelial turnover rate, and co-infection with enteric viruses - like feline coronavirus - can enhance the severity of disease.

-Intrauterine transmission or perinatal infection may affect central nervous system development.
-“Feline ataxia syndrome” results from an impaired development of the cerebellum due to lytic infection of the Purkinje cells in the kitten (Figs. 7, 8) Csiza et al., 1971; Kilham et al., 1971). - An FPV-like virus has been described as the cause of reproductive disorders in pregnant foxes (Veijalainen and Smeds, 1988).
+Intrauterine transmission or perinatal FPV infection can affect central nervous system development.
+So-called “Feline ataxia syndrome” results from an impaired development of the cerebellum due to lytic infection of the Purkinje cells in the kitten (Figs. 7, 8; Csiza et al., 1971; Kilham et al., 1971).
+Parvovirus DNA has also been reported in maternal tissues, but not in foetal material, of queens with reproductive failure, but as only PCR and no virus isolation or antigen detection in tissues was conducted, the relevance of these findings is not clear (Pristo de Medeiros Oliveira et al., 2018).
+Interestingly, a FPV-like virus has been described as the cause of reproductive disorders in pregnant foxes (Veijalainen and Smeds, 1988).

-Foetal infection may induce immunological tolerance, so that kittens continue shedding virus for extended periods of time (Pedersen, 1987).
+Foetal infection can induce immunological tolerance, so that kittens continue shedding virus for extended periods of time (Pedersen, 1987).

-Feline panleukopenia virus infection: pathological consequences and clinical manifestations
+Table 1: FPV infection: pathological consequences and clinical manifestations (adapted from Chandler, 2004).